DrMarkusVoss/pumla/README.md

 ## Idea
-In order to enable systematic re-use for architecture models with PlantUML, *puma* is intended to be an extension around PlantUML to organize this systematic re-use.
+In order to enable systematic re-use for architecture models with PlantUML, *pumla* is intended to be an extension around PlantUML to organize this systematic re-use.

 ### Use Cases
 - Architecture Modelling of a bigger solution using PlantUML